SeaMooLab/FourthEye/README.md

 <div align="center">
     <img src="https://i.imgur.com/XfoZ8XS.jpg"style="width:200px;height:200px;">
-  <h2>ThirdEye</h2>
+  <h2>FourthEye</h2>
-  <p>ThirdEye requires Node.js.
+  <p>FourthEye requires Node.js.
 It can run on various devices, such as a Raspberry Pi, an old Windows PC or Mac, or an old PC running a Linux distro like Ubuntu.</p>
 </div>

 <div align="center">